BryanApellanes/bam.sys.console/README.md

 Simple menuing system for dotnet console apps.

 ## Menu (Attribute)
 Adorn a class with the `[Menu]` attribute and specify the attribute type that adorns the methods you wish to show in that menu.
+In the following example the methods adorned with the `MenuItem` attribute are rendered items in the menu.

 ```csharp
 [Menu<MenuItemAttribute>]